braitsch/ofxModal/readme.md

 ![modalLogin](./readme-imgs/login-window-1.png)

-The window will autosize to the fit the components as you add them however you can override this by explicity setting the height via ``modal.setHeight();``
+The window will autosize to the fit the components as you add them however you can override this by explicity setting the height via ``myModal.setHeight();``

 ## Footer Buttons